nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0

-NCSDK-16916: TF-M non-secure storage size may be incorrect when having multiple storage partitions TF-M non-secure storage partition ``nonsecure_storage`` size is incorrectly calculated when it has multiple storage partitions inside.
+NCSDK-16916: TF-M non-secure storage size might be incorrect when having multiple storage partitions TF-M non-secure storage partition ``nonsecure_storage`` size is incorrectly calculated when it has multiple storage partitions inside.

   **Workaround:** Use one of the following workarounds: